gabrielbs/vscode-pull-request-time/README.md

 # How it works

-The default configuration checks every five seconds for your changes, and if you have more than **200 modifications** between *insertions* and *deletions* the extension will ask you if **It Is a Pull Request Time** ⏰ then you will have the options of:
+The default configuration checks every five seconds for your changes, and if you have more than **200 modifications** between *insertions* and *deletions* the extension will ask you if **It Is a Pull Request Time** ⏰

+Then, you will have options for

 ### Trigger a commit with the **Open It** option: